simonw/csvs-to-sqlite/README.md

       --no-index-fks               Skip adding index to foreign key columns created using --extract-column (default is to
                                    add them)
-      --version                    Show the version and exit.
+      --no-fulltext-fks            Skip adding full-text index on values extracted using --extract-column (default is to add them) --version                    Show the version and exit.
       --help                       Show this message and exit.